-The school is open from 7am to 5pm each day.
+The school is open from 7am to 4:40pm each day.
 The school does not provide supervision for students beyond these hours unless they are participating in a school activity.
 School doors are locked during school hours.
 Students will receive a code at the beginning of the school year to access entry to the building.
-To ensure school safety, students are asked to not share their security codes.
-Parents are asked to report to the Atrium.
+To ensure school safety, students must not share their security codes.
+Parents and all other visitors are required to report to the Atrium, sign in and obtain a Visitor Pass.
 The main office will allow you access once your identity is confirmed.